What is heart block?

 - Medicines you are taking

-- Lifestyle choices, such as use of cigarettes or illegal drugs
+- Lifestyle choices, such as smoking or using illegal drugs

 - Your description of symptoms